HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation-for-blocks.md

   FAILED --> FAILED
 ```

 Notice that before becoming `ACTIVE`, a feature always stays for at least one evaluation interval in the `LOCKED_IN` state.
-This allows for peers to update their software accordingly.
-Then, the feature only transitions from `LOCKED_IN` to `ACTIVE` when the `minimum_activation_height` is reached.
+This is for sync stability.
+Then, the feature transitions from `LOCKED_IN` to `ACTIVE` when the `minimum_activation_height` is reached.
 Only then the new rules introduced by the feature will be enforced.
+See the [Feature lock-in] section for more info.

 There are two ways of reaching lock-in/activation: